Arizona Timezones Explained: It’s a Prickly Situation

 The grand canyon

-Why doesn’t Arizona acknowledge daylight savings time?
+Why doesn’t Arizona acknowledge daylight saving time?

 Lots of hikers and other people enjoying the outdoors would have to finish up an hour later which would be particularly inconvenient if they had to get up early the next day for work.